MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 :::image type="content" source="./media/snapshot-debugger/search-snapshot-portal.png" alt-text="Screenshot showing search for telemetry with a snapshot ID in the portal.":::

-If this search returns no results, then, no snapshots were reported to Application Insights in the selected time range.
+If this search returns no results, no snapshots were reported to Application Insights in the selected time range.

 To search for a specific snapshot ID from the Uploader logs, type that ID in the Search box.
 If you can't find records for a snapshot that you know was uploaded, follow these steps: